ZsombiiHUN/lsrp_vehicleshop/README.md

 ## LibertyState Vehicleshop

+# The only change is server -> server.lua

 **Vehicleshop** created for ESX using OX Library options to dynamically load and unload points, peds and utilizes its locales functions.
 In future updates custom dependencies may occur which I will not share publicly as it's part of my own RP server.